3D-Herschel: Constraining Dust Emission with Panchromatic Modeling of 3D-HST Galaxies: SED Modeling

 \section{SED Modeling}

 We use the most recent and flexible version, {\fontfamily{qcr}\selectfont Prospector-$\beta$}, as the baseline of our SED modeling \citep{Wang2023}.
-This 17-parameter framework incorporates a nonparametric SFH, two-component dust attenuation, and variable dust emission, enabling a more complete treatment of galaxy physics than earlier 14-parameter implementations such as {\fontfamily{qcr}\selectfont Prospector-$\alpha$} used by \citet{Leja2019b}.
+This 17-parameter framework incorporates a nonparametric SFH, two-component dust attenuation, and variable dust emission.
 To make the analysis computationally feasible for our large sample, we rely on an emulator -- a neural network trained to reproduce full {\fontfamily{qcr}\selectfont Prospector} outputs -- rather than recalculating spectra at each MCMC step.
 The extended list of parameters and their priors included in the emulator are listed in Table 1 of \citet{Mathews2023}.
 The emulator yields nearly identical posterior distributions for most parameters, but at a fraction of the computational cost, allowing the four fields to be modeled within weeks, as each object requires on average 10 minutes of compute time.

 For continuity with past work, Section~\ref{subsec:3DHST model} first benchmarks the emulator against the simpler {\fontfamily{qcr}\selectfont Prospector-$\alpha$} framework applied to the 3D-HST catalog, before turning to our new 17-parameter modeling of the 3D-Herschel dataset in Section~\ref{subsec:Emulation}.